Vitis PL Kernel Development Flow¶

-In this step, we will build an Image resizing kernel using the Vitis vision library.
-The MIPI camera attached to the J7 pin on the KV260 board (if you are not sure which pin it is, go to the pre-requisite section) reads an input video of NV12 format and of size 1920x1080 pixels and stores it in the DDR.
+In this step, you build an image resizing kernel using the Vitis Vision library.
+The MIPI camera attached to the J7 pin on the KV260 board (if you are not sure which pin it is, go to the prerequisite section) reads an input video in NV12 format and of size 1920x1080 pixels and stores it in the DDR.
 The resizing algorithm reads the camera data from the DDR, converts it to a BGR format, resizes it to a user-defined size, and stores it back in the DDR.
 The resizing algorithm is built using the Vitis Vision Library.

-We will use the following functions to design the resizing application with the above-mentioned specification.
+Use the following functions to design the resizing application with the above mentioned specification.

-2. The input data will be in NV12 format; use the “nv122bgr” function to convert it to a BGR format.
+The input data is in NV12 format; use the “nv122bgr” function to convert it to a BGR format.

-3. After conversion, we will use the “resize” function to downscale the image to a user-defined size.
+After conversion, use the “resize” function to downscale the image to a user-defined size.

-4. After downscaling the image, we will use “xfMat2Array” to write it back to the DDR.
+After downscaling the image, use “xfMat2Array” to write it back to the DDR.

-• Array2xfMat function converts the input array to xf::cv::Mat.
-The Vitis Vision functions would require the input to be of the type xf::cv::Mat.
-This function would read from the array pointer and write into xf::cv::Mat.
+Array2xfMat function converts the input array to xf::cv::Mat.
+The Vitis Vision functions require the input to be the xf::cv::Mat type.
+This function reads from the array pointer and writes into xf::cv::Mat.

 xf::cv::accel_utils obj_iny, obj_inuv;